Supported ICs

 Wi-Fi R-Mesh NAT (R-NAT)

-In the R-Mesh network, each node establishes a genuine Wi-Fi connection with the Access Point (AP).
+In the R-Mesh network, each node establishes a real Wi-Fi connection with the AP.
 Consequently, the number of nodes that R-Mesh can support is constrained by the limited capacity of stations the AP can connect to.
-To address this limitation, we can implement a station + SoftAP solution based on the Network Address Translation (NAT) protocol to expand the node capacity of the R-Mesh network.

-In this solution, the root node and its child nodes are connected to the SoftAP, rather than directly to the AP; while the NAT protocol is utilized for data forwarding between the AP network and the R-Mesh network.
+To handle this limitation, we can implement a station + SoftAP solution based on the Network Address Translation (NAT) protocol to expand the number of nodes in R-Mesh.
+In this solution, the root node and its child nodes are connected to the SoftAP, rather than directly to the AP.
+The NAT protocol handles data forwarding between the AP network and the R-Mesh network.

 Wi-Fi R-Mesh Throughput